 6. I have changed and I'm a different person now

-If you're newly out of a relationship and looking for a way to get your confidence back again, Chantelle runs coaching on a 1:1 and group basis for single women at different stages of their single phase.
+If you've recently come out of a relationshop and you're looking to regain your confidence, Chantelle runs coaching on a 1:1 and group basis for single women at different stages of their single phase.
 Head to the Coaching page to find out which option would be best for you.